 Another good choice is Wealthsimple Trade, which is a mobile-only platform that offers commission-free trading for stocks and ETFs.
 Wealthsimple Trade doesn’t have all the bells-and-whistles that Questrade has to offer, and its account types are currently limited to RRSPs, TFSAs, and non-registered accounts, but it’s a great platform for eliminating trading fees.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $250.

 Maybe you find the idea of DIY investing is a bit intimidating.
 In that case, you’ll want to take a long look at a robo advisor.
 Again, we’ve done the research for you in our comprehensive guide to Canada’s robo advisors and can tell you that Wealthsimple is the platform we recommend the most.
-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $75 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days.
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit).